Armaan-Dip-Singh-Maan/HackTheChange/README.md

 ### Running Locally

-npm run start
+npx expo start

 text

-Open [http://localhost:19006](http://localhost:19006) in your browser or use Expo Go on your mobile device.
+scan the QR code that shows up and use Expo Go on your mobile device (NOTE: App Store deployment in the works!)

----

-## Deployment

-The frontend is deployed on Vercel (if using web) and the backend uses Firebase Functions.
-For production deployment:

-- Push your code to GitHub
-- Connect the repo to your chosen hosting (Vercel for web, Expo for mobile)
-- Deploy Firebase functions with:

-firebase deploy --only functions,firestore

-text

 ---

 ## Project Structure